adrian-sauter/adrian-sauter.github.io/_news/announcement_6.md

 related_posts: false
 ---

 I recently started a role as an XAI intern at [KPN](https://www.kpn.com/) in Amsterdam.
-Over the next six months, I’ll be researching Explainable Customer Call Classification.
+Over the next six months, I’ll be researching Explainable Customer Call Classification, applying Concept Bottleneck Models to text data with the use of LLMs.